-Physician assistants work in all 50 states, Guam and the District of Columbia in a range of medical settings including physicians’ offices, hospitals, clinics, emergency departments, military and Veterans Administration installations, nursing homes, industrial health centers and correctional institutions.
+Physician assistants work in all 50 states, in a range of medical settings including physicians’ offices, hospitals, clinics, emergency departments, military and Veterans Administration installations, nursing homes, industrial health centers and correctional institutions.
 They always work in conjunction with a physician and can have an array of responsibilities including medical history taking, physical examination, ordering or performing lab and other diagnostic tests, synthesizing data to make a proper diagnosis, developing a treatment plan, monitoring patient progress, providing health-related counseling and performing various procedures such as casting and suturing and assisting in surgery.
 PAs can prescribe medications in all states.

 The Philadelphia University physician assistant studies program is part of the College of Science, Health and the Liberal Arts.
-It is a comprehensive academic experience that stresses the practical application of current medical theory.
+It offers a comprehensive academic experience that stresses the practical application of current medical theory.
 All of the program faculty members are actively practicing health care providers with a great depth of knowledge and experience.
-Students are exposed to the clinical environment throughout their education with patient contact even during the classroom or didactic portion of the program.
+Students are exposed to the clinical environment throughout their education with patient contact even during the classroom (didactic) portion of the program.

 The typical student in the physician assistant studies program will spend approximately $7,500 on medical equipment, point-of-care equipment (such as a smartphone), books, malpractice liability insurance and other program-related fees for both professional phase years combined.
 This does not include tuition, housing, food, living expenses, travel costs, health center fees and graduation fees.
 All of these costs are listed elsewhere in the catalog.

 The physician assistant studies program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
 This program is available full time, day only.
 The clinical or practical portion will involve some night and weekend hours and holidays.

 PA Program Technical and Professional Standards